Part 2: Proactive steps for breast cancer risk reduction: What type of breast screening should I get?

 Contrast Enhanced Mammography (CEM) is similar to a standard mammogram except that you will receive a contrast agent injected into your arm vein.
 Two images are taken at each position, a “low energy” image that looks like your normal mammogram, and a “high energy” image that will pick up the contrast agent you were injected with.
 Tumors typically “drink-up” more of this contrast agent compared to your normal breast tissue, so it will be easier to see on the mammogram image.
 This type of screen may be beneficial in women with dense breast tissue.
 It is often used on women who are being called back because of an inconclusive standard mammography result.
 This imaging option is more accurate than standard mammography options and has similar accuracy to breast MRI.

 Breast Magnetic Resonance Imaging (MRI) screening uses a large magnet and radio waves to make a detailed picture of your breast tissue.
 It also usually requires the woman to have an injection of contrast agent into the arm vein.
 MRI can often find small breast tumors that mammography may miss.
 Not all women qualify for MRI screening, it is typically a screen used for women that are at increased risk of developing breast cancer.
+Sometimes MRI may be used as a follow-up to a mammogram and is usually used in combination with breast ultrasound.

 The Breast Ultrasound technique uses sound waves to produce pictures of your breast tissue.
 It is usually used as a follow-up to a physical exam (your doctor feels a lump in your breast), or to accompany an MRI or mammogram result (sometimes your doctor may want to confirm what (s)he sees in the previous screening image).
 Ultrasound alone shouldn’t replace a mammogram because it is not as good at detecting breast cancers.